-Curiosity Detects Methane Spike on Mars Again, But What Does it Mean? - D-brief
+Mars Curiosity Rover Sees Mystery Methane Spike Rise and Fall - D-brief

 The most recent spike is larger than Curiosity has ever seen before.
 But NASA is still being cautious.
 “With our current measurements, we have no way of telling if the methane source is biology or geology, or even ancient or modern,” said Paul Mahaffy of NASA’s Goddard Spaceflight Center in a statement.

-Mahaffy’s and his team are in charge of Curiosity’s Sample Analysis at Mars (SAM), a large suite of instruments attached to the rover.
+Mahaffy and his team are in charge of Curiosity’s Sample Analysis at Mars (SAM), a large suite of instruments attached to the rover.
 They quickly reconfigured Curiosity’s tasks for the weekend to try to better understand the methane seen just days ago.

+On Monday night, NASA announced the weekend’s results: The methane spike had dropped sharply, to levels of less than 1 part per billion, a normal background level for Mars.

-In the past, these plumes have appeared and disappeared quickly, but that in itself can be a clue to researchers.
+In the past, these plumes have also appeared and disappeared quickly, but that in itself can be a clue to researchers.
 The European Space Agency’s ExoMars spacecraft has failed to find any methane traces in the atmosphere, leading astronomers to suspect some previously unknown mechanism that can quickly remove methane from the skies.
 Researchers’ standard understanding of Mars’ atmospheric chemistry is that the methane should remain for hundreds of years.
 But that doesn’t match the quickly disappearing methane that various instruments keep finding and then losing.

-Researchers should have results from the weekend’s experiments soon, and this story will be updated when more information is available.

-Note: This story was updated on June 25 to include new developments.
+“The methane mystery continues,” said Ashwin Vasavada, a member of the Curiosity team at NASA’s Jet Propulsion Laboratory, in a statement.
+“We’re more motivated than ever to keep measuring and put our brains together to figure out how methane behaves in the Martian atmosphere.”